CumulusNetworks/docs/content/cumulus-linux-58/Layer-2/Link-Layer-Discovery-Protocol.md

 ---
 <span class="a-tooltip">[LLDP](## "Link Layer Discovery Protocol")</span> shows information about connected devices.
 The `lldpd` daemon implements the IEEE802.1AB LLDP standard and starts at system boot.

-LLDP in Cumulus Linux supports CDP (Cisco Discovery Protocol, v1 and v2) and logs by default into `/var/log/daemon.log` with an `lldpd` prefix.
+LLDP in Cumulus Linux supports CDP (Cisco Discovery Protocol v1 and v2) and logs by default into `/var/log/daemon.log` with an `lldpd` prefix.

 ## Configure LLDP Timers